 - extra virgin olive oil

 - Boil water for the pasta.
-When the water boils, add salt then the pasta.
+When the water boils, add the salt then the pasta.
 Follow what is written in the packet for the number of minutes you should cook them.
 Just remember that the sauce should cook ahead of the pasta, not the other way around.